 How Long Do Baby Parrots Stay With Their Mother?

-- Motor skills
+- Motor skills.

-According to Veterinary Clinics of North America Exotic Animal Practice, macaws develop incessant begging.
-This has also led to phobic behavior and prolapse syndrome in African grey parrots and cockatoos.
+According to Veterinary Clinics of North America Exotic Animal Practice, macaws incessantly beg for food.
+Forced weaning has also led to phobic behavior and prolapse syndrome in African greys and cockatoos.